NSF Dinnerware

 But wait, not all foodservice products can be NSF certified?

-Not all foodservice products commonly used in the industry can be NSF certified.
-For example, porous materials, which include glass, glass-like materials, porcelain and porcelain enamels cannot be NSF certified and shall not be used in a food zone (touching food) according to NSF standard 36, page 2, volume 2012.
+Not all food service products commonly used in the industry can be NSF-certified.
+For example, porous materials, which include glass, glass-like materials, porcelain, and porcelain enamels cannot be NSF certified and shall not be used in a food zone (touching food) according to NSF standard 36, page 2, volume 2012.

-How do I know the foodservice products I buy are NSF certified?
+How do I know the foodservice products I buy are NSF-certified?

 GET-bowl-with-NSF-logo.jpg